imadidahmed/gpt3-react-app-frontend/README.md

 # GPT-3 Powered Website

 Welcome to the GPT-3 Powered Website project!
 This is a single-page website showcasing the capabilities of GPT-3, utilizing React.js for component-based development and Pure CSS for styling.
-The website includes a navbar, call-to-action (CTA) section, brand introduction, article, and features section.
+The website includes a navbar, call-to-action (CTA) section, brand introduction, article, and features section,...

 ## Table of Contents